IanFletcher1Spatial/strigo-lab-exercises/9-publish-a-workspace-to-fme-server-and-run-it/exercise.md

 ![Publish.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lKMh&feoid=00N30000006n8wU&refid=0EM4Q00000292lM)

 *a.
 Add Web Connection*\
+In the FME Server Publishing Wizard, we will need to connect to FME Server.

+**Note**: your training machine might already have a Web Connection named Training FME Server, in which case you can just select it and click **Next** and move onto section b below.

-In the FME Server Publishing Wizard, we will need to set up a new connection.
-Click on the drop-down next to Connection and select **Add Web Connection**.
+If you need to add one, click on the drop-down next to Connection and select **Add Web Connection**.

 An FME Server Connection dialog will appear, here we will need to set the parameters to our FME Server.
 Set the Connection Name to something memorable, we used `Training FME Server`.